 This menu is comparatively intact, with 60% of the options working.
 The options included in this menu are:

 - Sneak Peak - Lets the player look at all the tiles, but only if none of them have been flipped.

 - Force Win - As you'd expect, the player automatically wins the game.

-- Mixer - The tiles are moved all across the playfield.
+- Mixer - Mimics the sundae dessert "power-down"; the tiles are moved all across the playfield.